Meta Clustering for Collaborative Learning: Introduction

 \section{Introduction}

-Collaborative learning has been an increasingly important area that aims to build a higher-level, simpler, and more accurate meta model by combining the data information from various learners.
-The data held by each learner can be regarded as a sub-dataset of an overarching dataset.
-These sub-datasets are usually heterogeneous and stored in decentralized locations due to various reasons, including: 1) each sub-dataset is from a unique research activity with domain-specific features; 2) the data is too large to be stored in one location; 3) the data privacy concern entails separate accesses to sub-datasets.
-This motivates the following general problem: If each learner holds a unique dataset that is not to be shared with others, how can they collaborate with each other in an efficient and robust manner?
-Here, the efficiency means both computational efficiency as a result of distributed computing resources, and statistical efficiency due to enlarged effective sample size; the robustness is against potential adversarial learners or irrelevant sub-datasets during the collaborative learning.
-This general question has led to several recent research on collaborative learning which will be elaborated in Section~\ref{subsec:Related-work}.
+Collaborative learning has been an increasingly important area that aims to build a higher-level, simpler, and more accurate global model by combining various sources.
+The data from each source can be regarded as a sub-dataset of an overarching dataset.
+These sub-datasets are usually heterogeneous and stored in decentralized locations for various reasons.
+For example, each sub-dataset is from a unique research activity with domain-specific features, data are too large to be stored in one location, or the data privacy concern entails separate access to sub-datasets.
+Suppose each sub-dataset is handled by a {\it learner}.
+A natural way to improve the modeling performance is to integrate these learners to leverage the distributed computing resources and enlarged sample size.